 Isidore of Miletus (6th cent.
 AD; one of the architects of Hagia Sophia)

-and many more people such as historians, sculptors and poets.
+and many more such as historians, sculptors and poets.

 * Pergamon (Πέργαμον) was one of the most significant and impressive ancient Greek cities...

-In the 3rd century BC, the Kingdom of Pergamon is created by a general of Alexander the Great and will come to rule a large part of Asia Minor.
+In the 3rd century BC, the Kingdom of Pergamon was created by a general of Alexander the Great and it would eventually come to rule a large part of Asia Minor.

 The Attalid Dynasty ruled until the 2nd century BC.

 Their goal was to create a city as impressive and important as Athens, with a library that rivalled the very Library of Alexandria, built by a Greek ruler of Egypt.

-King Eumenes II built a stoa at the Acropolis of Athens, with marble shipped from Pergamon itself, although his stoa hasn't survived.
+King Eumenes II of Pergamon built a stoa at the Acropolis of Athens, with marble shipped from Pergamon itself.
+Unfortunately his building hasn't survived.

-His brother, King Attalus II, founder also of the city of Attalia (Αττάλεια; modern Antalya), also adorned Athens with a magnificent stoa (in the Agora) that was completely rebuilt in the '50s and now serves as the museum of the site.
+His brother, King Attalus II, founder of the city of Attalia (Αττάλεια; modern Antalya), also adorned Athens with a magnificent stoa (in the Agora).

-The modern city is called Izmir, from Greek "η Σμύρνη" ('the Smyrna').
+The Turks call it Izmir, from Greek "η Σμύρνη" (i zmirni = 'the Smyrna').

 It was one of the places that claimed to be the home of Homer, the most famous pre-classical Greek poet, who wrote of course the Iliad and the Odyssey.

 By the early 20th century, it had grown into a major financial and cultural centre of the Greek world, and looked very little like a turkish city, although it was part of the Ottoman Empire.

-Out of the city's 391 factories at the time, a staggering 322 belonged to Greeks (!), although there were plenty of other foreigners living in the city such as Italians, British, French, Americans, Armenians, etc.
+Out of the city's 391 factories at the time, a staggering 322 belonged to Greeks (!), although there were plenty of other foreigners living there such as Americans, Armenians, Italians, British, French, etc.

-The most famous Greek shipping magnet, Aristotelis Onassis, was born there in 1906.
+The most famous Greek shipping magnet, Aristotelis Onassis, was actually born there in 1906.

 As a result of the defeat of the Ott.
-Empire in WWI, the city was briefly assigned to the Greeks by the Treaty of Sèvres signed in France.
+Empire in WWI, the city was briefly assigned to Greece by the Treaty of Sèvres (signed in France).

-In 1922, the Greco-Turkish War comes to an end, with the Greeks losing and the Turks eventually burning the city down (the Muslim and Jewish quarters 'miraculously' escaped damage), with a fire that burned for nearly 10 days...
+In 1922, the Greco-Turkish War comes to an end, with the Greeks losing though and the Turks eventually burning Smyrna down.

 A 3,000-year-old Greek presence in Asia Minor had just come to an end...

-If you click here, you will see a list made by me with some of those cities.
+Click here to see a list Ι made with some of those cities.